-- 2. Appropriate languages - 3.
+- C. Ability to announce the assembly - 1.
+Helicopter, bullhorn, Long Range Acoustical Device (LRAD) - 2.
+Appropriate languages - 3.
 Record the announcement - 4.
 Verify the participants heard the announcement - 5.
 Document number, duration, and times the announcements are made - D. Time between announcements and enforcement - 1.
 Waiting too long to enforce may be interpreted as a withdrawal of the unlawful assembly announcement - 2.
 Enforcement without waiting a reasonable amount of time may not give the crowd enough time to comply - 3.
 Periodic announcements should continue throughout the unlawful assembly - E. Dispersing the crowd - 1.
 Define the geographical area of the unlawful assembly - a.
 This may change as the crowd moves to other vulnerable areas and riotous behavior continues - b.
-Include the updated areas in periodic announcements - 2.
+Include the updated areas in periodic announcements - c.
+If appropriate advise the crowd on the direction to disperse - 2.
 Can the crowd be guided toward transportation? - a.
 Large parking lots or public transportation